SLKone/staging/_sub-services/performance-management.md

 title: "Performance Management"
 parent: "Strategy"
 description: "SLKone's Performance Management services help your organization align individual and team performance with strategic goals, driving continuous improvement and achieving operational excellence."
-intro: "[Introductory text from Siteplanning-SLKone.md aligned with Performance Management.]"
+intro: "Aligning individual and team performance with strategic goals to drive continuous improvement and operational excellence."
 approach: "We develop and implement robust performance management systems that track, measure, and enhance performance across your organization.
 Our data-driven approach ensures that performance metrics are aligned with your strategic objectives, enabling informed decision-making and fostering a culture of continuous improvement."
 focus_areas:
   - title: "KPI Development"